davidedantonio/create-fastify-app/README.md

 - **MongoDB User**: your MongoDB user.
 - **MongoDB Password**: your MongoDB password.

-At this point the command add the `fastify-mongodb` to you application and create or update an `.env` file with the given information for your [MongoDB](https://www.mongodb.com) connection.
+At this point the command add the `fastify-mongodb` to you application with the given information for your [MongoDB](https://www.mongodb.com) connection.

 ### `add:mysql`